Tag Archives: Yamaha YZF-R125

 YZF R125 180cc kit top speed

-TL;DR: Top speed I’ve managed (so far) on mine with 180cc kit, 160cc injector and longer duration cam, with PCV + Autotune/wideband: 89mph.
+TL;DR: Top speed I’ve managed (so far) on my gen1 with 180cc kit, 160cc injector and longer duration cam, with PCV + Autotune/wideband: 89mph at which point we’re still on power but bouncing off the rev limiter.

 So I’ve noticed there’s people searching on this topic so I’ll share what I’ve discovered so far, hopefully it’s of some use.

 Top speed on mine when I got it, as 125cc on stock 14t sprocket was 83mph (indicated).
 That was absolutely throwing-it-down-a-hill-with-the-wind-behind-you, the most I could get out of it.
 83 seems to be a fairly common top speed for stock bikes.
-Some other people have claimed 86 out of a stock bike but I can’t verify that myself and that wasn’t my experience.
+Some other people have claimed 86 out of a stock bike but I can’t verify that myself and that wasn’t my experience and speedo variations could account for the difference.

 Continue reading YZF R125 180cc kit top speed